-New life, apart: Conjoined twins have been separated
+Update: Conjoined twins separated, one now out of surgery

 Goodrich: "Long."

-"Any patient specific concerns?" the nurse asks.
+"Any patient-specific concerns?" the nurse asks.

 "Bleeding," one voice says.